Wdavery/broke-backup.sh/README.md

 3. **if** today is the 1st of the month, send a monthly backup email

-4. Delete backups older than 2 weeks, unless it is a 1st of the month
+4. Archive 1st of month backups into the `/Archives` sub-directory as `.tar.xz`

-5. Archive 1st of month backups into the `/Archives` sub-directory as `.tar.xz`
+5. Delete backups older than 2 weeks

 ### Current Limitations